apache/incubator-airflow/contribute/CONTRIBUTE-CODE.rst

 - `Reported Bugs <https://github.com/apache/airflow/issues?q=is%3Aopen+is%3Aissue+label%3Akind%3Abug>`__
 - `Requested Features <https://github.com/apache/airflow/labels/kind%3Afeature>`__

 Once you decide on a GitHub issue that you want to work on, assign yourself to it.
-Any unassigned feature request is open for anyone in the community to own.
+An unassigned feature request is open for anyone in the community to own.

-If you're interested in contributing a feature or bug fix that hasn't been reported, we always recommend that you create a corresponding GitHub issue for it to allow for community feedback, but you do not have to.
+If you're interested in contributing a feature or bug fix that hasn't been reported, we always recommend that you create a corresponding GitHub issue to allow for community feedback, but you do not have to.
 Follow the guidelines below to submit a PR directly with the appropriate labels.

 Contribution Workflow Overview